absorensen/numbers_go_brrrr/m1_memory_hierarchies/s3_computational_graphs.md

 # Computational Graphs
 Formulating your program, or merely pieces thereof, as a graph allows your program, or a library you are using, to analyze and optimize your program.
-A graph represents a flow of data and control, which are types of the limitations we so crave to optimize our programs.
-Formulating programs as graphs also allows us to check the validity of our program before running it.
+A graph can represent a flow of data and control, which are the types of limitations we so crave to optimize our programs.
+Formulating programs as graphs also allows us to check the validity of our programs before running them, just like a compiler would.
 It can be confirmed that all dimensions fit, that one computation will run before the result is needed, it can be seen ahead of time that some nodes can be fused (combined) into a single node in order to remove redundancies.
 It can also be checked whether all results are used.
 If a result is never used we can eliminate all computations that are exclusively used to generate that result.

 Few languages have direct support for computational graphs as they often require domain-specific knowledge to analyze and create.
 Again, limitations are a good thing.
 Specificity is a good thing.
 A computational graph which has been created specifically for a domain, such as graphics or machine learning, can make assumptions and optimizations that a generalized version might not be able to.
-They will also likely be significantly less complex to code and use if they only cater to a single case.
+They will also likely be significantly less complex to code and use if they only cater to a few cases.

 Let's take a look at this defined network from PyTorch's own [documentation][6].